 Before we see the stats, what do you wear?

 All-Star Masks: Worn by 30% of MLB Starting Catchers

 All-Star has been one of the strongest brands in the game for years, especially among catchers.
-Although Force3 is in control at the moment, All-Star catcher’s masks/helmets are a mainstay in MLB, and with the introduction of the MVP5 helmet (worn by Rutschman below), their safest helmet to date, they may be coming for the crown.
+They maintained the same percentage from 2022 over to 2023 and, at nearly a third of the league, it shows that All-Star catcher’s masks/helmets are a mainstay in MLB.
+The MVP5 helmet has been well received by MLB starters (worn by Rutschman below), their safest helmet to date, they may be coming for the crown.

 The MVP5’s shock absorption is different than Force3’s, but it seems to accomplish a similar result: protecting the head of the most irreplaceable guy on the field.
 Two of the League’s biggest up-and-coming catching stars, Adley Rutschman and Joey Bart, rocked All-Star helmets throughout the season.

 Force3 Masks: Worn by 27% of MLB Starting Catchers

 Force3’s popularity has skyrocketed among catchers in recent years and they were named an Official Catcher’s Mask Partner of MLB Players, Inc in 2021.
 The brand did see a decline in its usage across the league – going from 47% in 2022 to 27% in 2023.
 Christian Vazquez, Will Smith, William Contreras, and Gary Sanchez all chose Force3 in 2023.

 Other Mask Brands Worn By MLB Starting Catchers